The following are eligible applicants for MWMO funding:

 - Costs incurred before a funding agreement is fully executed or after the grant expires

 - Any costs not directly related to the funded project

-- Costs associated with activities that are a normal part of the organization’s activities (for example, production of an organization’s regular newsletter)
+- Costs associated with activities that are a normal part of the organization’s activities (e.g., production of an organization’s regular newsletter)

 - General overhead or administrative fees that are not specific to this project

 - Features that are deemed aesthetic or decorative only

 - Lobbying activities